Hurwitz Theory of Elliptic Orbifolds, I: Abstract

 \section{Abstract}

 An {\it elliptic orbifold} is the quotient of an elliptic curve by a finite group.
 In 2001, Eskin and Okounkov proved that generating functions for the number of branched covers of an elliptic curve with specified ramification are quasimodular forms for $SL_2(\Z)$.
-In 2006, they generalized this theorem to the enumeration of branched covers of the quotient of an elliptic curve by $\pm 1$, proving quasi-modularity for $\Gamma_1(2)$.
-We generalize their work to the quotient of an elliptic curve by $\langle \zeta_N\rangle$ for $N=3$, $4$, $6$, proving quasi-modularity for $\Gamma_1(N)$.
+In 2006, they generalized this theorem to branched covers of the quotient of an elliptic curve by $\pm 1$, proving quasi-modularity for $\Gamma_0(2)$.
+We generalize their work to the quotient of an elliptic curve by $\langle \zeta_N\rangle$ for $N=3$, $4$, $6$, proving quasi-modularity for $\Gamma(N)$, and extend their work in the case $N=2$.

-One corollary is that certain generating functions of hexagon, square, and triangle tilings of compact surfaces are quasi-modular.
+It follows that certain generating functions of hexagon, square, and triangle tilings of compact surfaces are quasi-modular forms.
 These tilings enumerate lattice points in moduli spaces of flat surfaces.
-Using rationality of the quasimodular form and the modular transform, we analyze the asymptotics as the number of tiles goes to infinity.
-This gives an algorithm to compute the Masur-Veech volumes of moduli spaces of cubic, quartic, and some strata of sextic differentials.
-We conclude a generalization of the Kontsevich-Zorich conjecture to strata of cubic and quartic differentials, showing that their volumes are polynomial in $\pi$.
+We analyze the asymptotics as the number of tiles goes to infinity, providing an algorithm to compute the Masur-Veech volumes of strata of cubic, quartic, and sextic differentials.
+We conclude a generalization of the Kontsevich-Zorich conjecture---these volumes are polynomial in $\pi$.